Mihir-Achyuta/DSAPlayground/README.md

 #adds a word to the trie
 triecli --add randword

-#deletes a word from the trie(if it is present)
+#deletes a word from the trie if it is present
 triecli --delete randword

-#checks if a word is in the trie
+#checks if a word is in the trie and lets user know result
 triecli --search randword

 #gets all the words in the trie starting with a prefix